In This Article

 Dr. Mira says that choosing the best test will depend on what you want to learn:

 Using these DNA tests should be easy.
-You just buy a kit online, wait for it to arrive, mail back your samples, and wait some more time for your test results.
+You just purchase a kit online, mail back your DNA sample, and then await your test results.

-It gives you a list of regions which share most of your DNA.
+It gives you a list of regions that share most of your DNA.
 You’ll get a percentage of how much DNA you share with each region on your list (e.g., 15% East Asia).

 Some companies test for shared DNA with a specific country (e.g., 27% Norway).